-This module starts with the question: how do social science perspectives change the way we understand and respond to the major environmental challenges of our time?
-You'll explore how understandings of environment and society had profound and unequal consequences for people and ecosystems across the planet, in the age of the Anthropocene.
+This module starts with investigating how social science perspectives change the way we understand and respond to the major environmental challenges of our time.
+You'll explore how understandings of environment and society had profound and unequal consequences for people and ecosystems across the planet in the age of the Anthropocene.
 You'll also explore ways of understanding environmental and societal issues that are entangled in cultural, economic, social, and political terms and look at how these can provide the resources required to value environments differently and to build new models of responsibility required to navigate the Anthropocene.

 What you will study

-The main module concepts of entanglement and geographical imagination are explored through each of the six blocks.
+The two main concepts of entanglement and geographical imagination are explored through the six blocks.
 After the introductory block, the cultural, economic, social, and political dimensions of environment-society issues are explored in turn.
 The module concludes by providing an opportunity to consolidate and review your learning, bringing together themes, concepts and case studies from across the module.

-Each of the six blocks also develops a key academic skill (description, interpretation, investigation, analysis, evaluation, and consolidation) through the central focus on engaging critically with multiple forms of evidence.
-A key part of this are the Virtual Fieldwork activities in each block.
+With each block, you'll also develop a key academic skill (description, interpretation, investigation, analysis, evaluation, and consolidation) through the central focus on engaging critically with multiple forms of evidence.
+A key part is the innovative use of virtual fieldwork activities in every block.
 Each of these activities focuses on a specific case study related to the themes of the block and the key academic skill for that block.
-You'll be provided with a range of different types of evidence from maps, newspaper articles and reports to video interviews with experts and people directly affected by the issues explored.
+You'll be provided with different types of evidence ranging from maps, newspaper articles and reports to video interviews with experts and people directly affected by the issues explored.
 This is designed to develop your skills as an independent researcher.

-Your skills and knowledge will be developed through five tutor-marked assessments (one for each of the first five blocks) and, in the final consolidation block, a revision-oriented interactive computer-marked assessment and an end-of-module assessment.
-At the end of the module you'll have a clear understanding of what social science perspectives contribute to understanding and intervening in environment-society issues, as well as a skills set of real value in both academic and vocational contexts.
+Your skills and knowledge will be developed through five tutor-marked assessments, a revision-oriented interactive computer-marked assessment and an end-of-module assessment.
+At the end of the module, you'll have a clear understanding of what social science perspectives contribute to understanding and intervening in environment-society issues, as well as a skills set of real value in both academic and vocational contexts.